 Even if you ignore all the rest of the items on this list, consider practicing this one.
 Being kind to yourself is paramount to any good self care routine.
 Remember that self care is a practice, and you’re not going to be perfect at it.
 When you slip up, give yourself the gift of forgiveness.
 We also like to practice gratitude, and forgiveness of others, as part of taking care of ourselves.
 It is amazing the positive impact these can have on you and everyone around you.

-All of these suggestions for starting a new self care routine bring much needed attention and compassion to our well-being during this difficult time.
+All of these self care tips bring much needed attention and compassion to our well-being during this difficult time.
 Of course, each of us will find our own path towards the self care routine that works best for our needs.
 And we hope these ideas bring you peace in the new year.
-If you've found more strategies for your self care routine that are helping you, we'd love to hear them!
+If you've found more strategies that are helping you, we'd love to hear them!

 Comments will be approved before showing up.